nguyensteven01/nguyensteven01.github.io/_talks/2025-SIAMCSE.md

 [More information about 2025 SIAM CSE here](https://www.siam.org/conferences-events/past-event-archive/cse25/)

 In this talk, I discussed results on semidefinite programming for linear control design and a potential extension to nonlinear systems.
-I presented one of the main hurdles with data-driven control of nonlinear systems in connecting stabilizability of the system to feasibility of the program.
+I present an investigation of connecting stabilizability of the system to feasibility of the semidefinite program for control design.
+I also show analysis for specific classes of nonlinear systems.

 [Slides from the presentation here:](/files/siam_cse_25_slides.pdf)